ARMv8 feature detection broken, leading to illegal instruction crashes

-#1 Updated by Robin McCorkell 11 months ago
+#1 Updated by Robin McCorkell about 1 year ago

 After a little more testing, I have found the problem is caused by the `asm(".arch_extension ...");` directives in the tests in SIMDExt.cmake, which unconditionally enable the selected extension for the architecture.
 Since we want to detect the architecture features, these directives break the tests.